The HKW program continues in digital form. The building will be closed until Jan 28, 2021. More…

 Day 1 | Day 2

 The New Alphabet School is a collaborative format for artistic, curatorial, poetic and activist research practices.
 Over the course of two years and in eleven editions, the School will open up a space for research going beyond academic and disciplinary boundaries.
 Workshop participants become a part of the New Alphabet School and are invited to contribute to the programming of all subsequent editions.

-For edition #3, two workshops will investigate the coded and algorithmic knowledge inherent in networking structures and data sets and explore the possibilities of re-mapping or un-training existing data-body relations.
+For the edition #Coding, two workshops will investigate the coded and algorithmic knowledge inherent in networking structures and data sets and explore the possibilities of re-mapping or un-training existing data-body relations.

 In association with The Common Room